bartobri/bitcoin-toolkit/README.md

 Address:     bc1qpry94dn0zz805c4rd4fjprc9rzp7cnd5chrmys
 ```

-#### Bitcoin Nodes
+As of the time of this writing, Bitcoin Toolkit can communicate with bitcoin
+nodes in a limited fashion.
+Which is to say, it can only query general node
+info.
+I have plans to expand this capability in the future, but for now this is
+all you can do.
+Still, the information gained can be very useful.

-Print the version message info from a bitcoin node:
+To print the general version info from a bitcoin node:

 ```
 $ btk node -h seed.bitcoin.sipa.be
 {